-In 2008, David Rodriguez was living in Austin, TX when he was diagnosed with focal segmental glomerulosclerosis (FSGS).
-Three years after his diagnosis, David received his kidney transplant through the Pair Exchange Donation Program at University Transplant Center in San Antonio, TX.
-Originally, a native of Brownsville, TX, David serves as a patient advocate and spokesperson for organ, tissue and eye donation, leading awareness campaigns about the benefits of organ donation throughout the State of Texas.
+David lived in Austin, TX, when he was diagnosed with focal segmental glomerulosclerosis (FSGS).
+Three years after his diagnosis, David received his kidney transplant through the Pair-Exchange Donation Program at University Health Transplant Institute in San Antonio, TX.
+Originally a native of Brownsville, TX, David serves as a patient advocate and spokesperson for organ, tissue, and eye donation, leading awareness campaigns about the benefits of organ donation throughout the State of Texas.

-David is a Field Ambassador and Executive Committee Member for the American Association of Kidney Patients (AAKP).
-David is a former member of the National Kidney Foundation, Texas Kidney Foundation, Texas Organ Sharing Alliance (TOSA) and a volunteer for University Health System.
+David is a Field Ambassador, Public Policy Committee Member, and Member of the Executive Committee for the American Association of Kidney Patients (AAKP).
+David is a former member of the National Kidney Foundation, Texas Kidney Foundation, Texas Organ Sharing Alliance (TOSA), and a volunteer for the University Health System.
 As a member of the Advocacy Committee for the National Kidney Foundation (NKF) and an Ambassador of the American Kidney Fund (AKF), he lobbied at our Nation's Capital in Washington, D.C.
-He also lobbied at the Texas State Legislature on behalf of the Texas Kidney Foundation.
+He also lobbied at the Texas State Legislature at the Texas Capitol on behalf of the Texas Kidney Foundation.
+David has served with AAKP/Vertex ICF Patient Advisory Committee and the SRTR Review Patient and Family Affairs Subcommittee.